Uintah-Ouray Service Unit

 About Fort Duchesne Health Center

 Leave the hazards of urban life behind and apply your skills to a wide scope of health care.
-Our ambulatory 40-hour facility is staffed by three physicians, two physician's assistant, and two dentists.
+Our ambulatory 40-hour facility is staffed by physicians, physician's assistants, nurse practitioners, and dental, optometry, and psychology providers.
 We provide comprehensive public health services including general medical, surgical follow-up, pediatric, prenatal and postpartum care.
-Dental and optometry services are also available.
+Dental, behavioral health, and optometry services are also available.
 Other clinical specialties are provided by visiting consultants and are scheduled periodically.
 Patients requiring more complex medical care are referred to the hospital or other contract facilities.

-After-hours and weekend needs are handled through the emergency rooms at Uintah Basin Medical Center in Roosevelt, Ashley Valley Medical Center in Vernal, and at the Urgent Care Centers in Roosevelt and Vernal.
+After-hours and weekend needs can often be handled by the After-Hours Nurse Advice Line.
+Other resources include the emergency rooms at Uintah Basin Medical Center in Roosevelt, Ashley Valley Medical Center in Vernal, and at the Urgent Care Centers in Roosevelt and Vernal.